Racial inequality in the United States: Education

+Returning to the concept of residential segregation, it is known that affluence and poverty have become both highly segregated and concentrated in relation to race and location.
+Residential segregation and poverty concentration is most markedly seen in the comparison between urban and suburban populations in which suburbs consist of majority white populations and inner-cities consist of majority minority populations.
+According to Barnhouse-Walters (2001), the concentration of poor minority populations in inner-cities and the concentration of affluent white populations in the suburbs, "is the main mechanism by which racial inequality in educational resources is reproduced."
+According to Human Capital Theory, BIPOC individuals cannot experience upward social mobility due to their lack of investment in education.
+This stems from the belief that the United States works as a meritocratic society.
+However, when wealth is tied to education, accessibility to upward mobility is lost.
+It is extremely difficult to empirically measure human capital as it is a hypothetical predictor of an individual's predicted labor earnings.
+As a result, an intersectional oversight of education and crime can be stronger indicators of tangible obstacles which obstruct building wealth.

 Crime rates and incarceration

 In 2008, the prison population under federal and state correctional jurisdiction was over 1,610,446 prisoners.
-Of these prisoners, 20% were Hispanic (compared to 16.3% of the U.S. population that is Hispanic), 34% were white (compared to 63.7% of the U.S. population that is white), and 38% were Black (compared to 12.6% of the U.S. population that is Black).
-Additionally, Black males were imprisoned at a rate 6.5 times higher than that of their white male counterparts.
+Of these prisoners, 20% were Hispanic (compared to 16.3% of the U.S. population that is Hispanic), 34% were White (compared to 63.7% of the U.S. population that is White), and 38% were Black (compared to 12.6% of the U.S. population that is Black).
+Additionally, Black males were imprisoned at a rate 6.5 times higher than that of their White male counterparts.
 According to a 2012 study by the U.S. Census Bureau, "over half the inmates incarcerated in our nation's jails is either Black or Hispanic."
 According to a report by the National Council of La Raza, research obstacles undermine the census of Latinos in prison, and "Latinos in the criminal justice system are seriously undercounted.
 The true extent of the overrepresentation of Latinos in the system probably is significantly greater than researchers have been able to document.